-The new Gasometer car park is only 200m away and will work well in tandem with the Killarney Street car park to serve Takapuna centre’s parking needs.
+The new Toka Puia car park is only 200m away and works well in tandem with the Killarney Street car park to serve Takapuna centre’s parking needs.

 I park in the Anzac Street car park.
 Where can I park now?

-The 40 Anzac Street car park will stay open until early-mid 2021 to ensure that Takapuna has plenty of parking during the Hurstmere Road transformation.
-Parking at the Gasometer car park will also be an option in the second half of 2020.
+The 40 Anzac Street car park will stay open through 2021 to ensure that Takapuna has plenty of parking during the Hurstmere Road transformation.
+The new Toka Puia car park opened in December 2020 and provides 420 short-stay car parks.

 Who will own the car parks?

 Toka Puia is owned by Auckland Council and managed by Auckland Transport.